Widen/tap-rest-api-msdk/README.md

 - headers = '{"x-api-key": "my_secret_api_key", "Request-Context": "my_example_Base64_encoded_json_object"}'

 ## Pagination
 API Pagination is a complex topic as there is no real single standard, and many different implementations.
 Unless options are provided, both the request and results style type default to the `default`, which is the pagination style originally implemented.
+Where possible, this tap utilises the Meltano SDK paginators https://sdk.meltano.com/en/latest/reference.html#pagination .

 ### Default Request Style
-The default request style for pagination is described below:
+The default request style for pagination is using a `JSONPath Paginator` to locate the next page token.
-- Use next_page_token_path if provided to extract the token from response if found; otherwise
-- use X-Next-Page header from response

 ### Default Response Style
 The default response style for pagination is described below:
 - If there is a token, add that as a `page` URL parameter.

-### Additional Request Styles
+### Additional Request / Paginator Styles
 There are additional request styles supported as follows for pagination.
+- `jsonpath_paginator` or `default` - This style obtains the token for the next page from a specific location in the response body via JSONPath notation.
+In a number of situations the `jsonpath_paginator` is a good alternative to the `hateoas_paginator`.
+  - `next_page_token_path` - The jsonpath to next page token.
+Example: `"$['@odata.nextLink']"`, this locates the token returned via the Microsoft Graph API.
+Default `'$.next_page'`.
-- `style1` - This style uses URL parameters named offset and limit
+- `offset_paginator` or `style1` - This style uses URL parameters named offset and limit
   - `offset` is calculated from the previous response, or not set if there is no previous response
-  - `limit` is set to the `pagination_page_size` value, if specified, or not set
+  - `pagination_page_size` - Sets a limit to number of records per page / response.
+Default `25` records.
+  - `pagination_limit_per_page_param` - the name of the API parameter to limit number of records per page.
+Default parameter name `limit`.
+  - `next_page_token_path` - Use to locate an appropriate link in the response.
+Default None.
+Example, jsonpath to get the offset from the NOAA API `'$.metadata.resultset'`.
+- `simple_header_paginator` - This style uses links in the Header Response to locate the next page.
+Example the `x-next-page` link used by the Gitlab API.
+- `header_link_paginator` - This style uses the default header link paginator from the Meltano SDK.
-- `hateoas_body` - This style parses the next_token response for the parameters to pass.
+- `restapi_header_link_paginator` - This style is a variant on the header_link_paginator.
+It supports the ability to read from GitHub API.
-  - The parameters are dynamic
+  - `pagination_page_size` - Sets a limit to number of records per page / response.
+Default `25` records.
+  - `pagination_limit_per_page_param` - the name of the API parameter to limit number of records per page.
+Default parameter name `per_page`.
+  - `pagination_results_limit` - Restricts the total number of records returned from the API.
+Default None i.e. no limit.
-  - Is used by API's utilising the HATEOAS Rest style [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), including [FHIR API's](https://hl7.org/fhir/http.html).
+- `hateoas_paginator` - This style parses the next_token response for the parameters to pass.
+It is used by API's utilising the HATEOAS Rest style [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), including [FHIR API's](https://hl7.org/fhir/http.html).
+  - `pagination_page_size` - Sets a limit to number of records per page / response.
+Default None.
+  - `pagination_limit_per_page_param` - the name of the API parameter to limit number of records per page e.g. `_count` for [FHIR API's](https://hl7.org/fhir/http.html).
+Default None.
+- `single_page_paginator` - A paginator that does works with single-page endpoints.
+- `page_number_paginator` - Paginator class for APIs that use page number.
+Looks at the response link to determine more pages.
+  - `next_page_token_path` - Use to locate an appropriate link in the response.
+Default `"hasMore"`.

 ### Additional Response Styles
 There are additional response styles supported as follows.
+- `default` or `page` - This style uses page style offsets params to identify the next page.
-- `style1` - This style retrieves pagination information from the `pagination` top-level element in the response.
+- `offset` or `style1` - This style retrieves pagination information by default from the `pagination` top-level element in the response.
 Expected format is as follows:
     ```json
     "pagination": {
         "total": 136,